-LC Heating & Air provides expert, same-day gas furnace repair for Koreatown residents.
-We prioritize safety, clear communication, and honest advice on whether to repair or replace your system.
+Leo and the team at LC Heating & Air provide honest, same-day gas furnace repair for Koreatown residents.
+We prioritize safety, clear communication, and practical solutions for your home's heating system.

 Koreatown is one of Los Angeles' densest and most vibrant urban neighborhoods, with a housing mix dominated by multi-family buildings.
-The neighborhood's density creates pronounced urban heat island effects, making reliable HVAC systems particularly important.
-LC Heating & Air provides full heating service throughout Koreatown, working with individual residents, property managers, and building owners to keep systems running safely.
+The neighborhood's density creates pronounced urban heat island effects, making reliable equipment performance particularly important.
+LC Heating & Air provides full HVAC service throughout Koreatown, working with individual residents, property managers, and building owners to keep systems running safely.

 Local HVAC considerations